-Arsenal v Brighton & Hove Albion
+Brighton knock Arsenal out of EFL Cup

 Post update

-Attempt saved.
-Reiss Nelson (Arsenal) header from the centre of the box is saved in the centre of the goal.
-Assisted by Marquinhos with a cross.
+Attempt missed.
+Rob Holding (Arsenal) header from the centre of the box is too high.
+Assisted by Cédric Soares with a cross following a corner.

 Post update